Eight Seconds: Portrait of a Bronc Rider

 The essence of any world-class competition is winning, and rodeo cowboys are great competitors.
 But for them, the competition is not man against man, not even man against beast.
 Ultimately, it is man against himself.

 Broncs and bronc riders are not adversaries so much as they are partners.
-High scores come from good rides on good horses, and a cowboy wants a mount that tests him, pushes him to the limits, lets him show his stuff and look good.
+High scores come from good rides on good horses, and a cowboy wants a mount who tests him, pushes him to the limits, lets him show his stuff and look good.

 “Broncs, I get a kick out of them,” says David.
 “They have a personality.
 They get geared up just like the cowboys.
 They want to get the punch on you just like you want to get the punch on them, and most just love to buck.”